Blendify/blender-manual/blender_docs/manual/getting_started/installing/introduction.rst

 `Build from Source <https://wiki.blender.org/index.php/Dev:Doc/Building_Blender>`__ Blender's source is available for reference and installation, with the following advantages:

-   - Blender is always up to date,
+   - Blender is always up to date.
-   - it allows access to any version or branch where a feature is being developed,
+   - It allows access to any version or branch where a feature is being developed.
-   - it can be freely customized.
+   - It can be freely customized.

 .. note::